How are All On 4 Dental Implants in Mexico Different?

 As a dental practice in Tijuana that operates with a U.S. licensed dentist, it’s imperative that we accept PPO dental insurance.
-Additionally, we have a significant amount of PPO insurance companies we are affiliated with that can give you the service you deserve.
+Additionally, we have a significant amount of PPO insurance companies we work with that can give you the service you deserve.

-How the All On 4 Procedure Works?
+How does the All On 4 Procedure Work?
 Step by Step

 All on 4 dental implants have a success rate of 98%, according to recent studies by the AACD.
 With this technique, only four implants per arch get used.
 The implants consist of titanium like screws that get placed into the jawbone.
 These serve as a foundation for your future teeth.

 Step 1: Your initial consultations.
 Your screening consultation will include an oral evaluation and a 3D CT Scan, as well as a discussion of potential treatment alternatives.

 If we determine that you are a candidate for the All-on-4® dental implant procedure – and most patients are – we will make molds or impressions of your upper and lower jaws.
 These will enable our lab technicians to custom design and fabricate the prosthetic dental bridge (set of new, non-removable teeth) you will be receiving on the day of your scheduled surgery

 If you have any questions or concerns, these too will be addressed during your initial consultation.
 The last step will be setting a date for your All-on-4® treatment!

 Step 2: Preparation.
 Our staff will greet you upon your arrival at the Trust Dental Care clinic.
 After that, we’ll escort you to a room where you can begin to settle in.
 Your friends and family are more than welcome to accompany you should you wish for the “moral” support.